Now that Marriott has merged with SPG and Ritz-Carlton, there are 32 Marriott hotel brands across the world representing more than 6,700 properties.

 These following American Express cards earn Membership Rewards points that can be transferred to Marriott:

-- The Platinum Card from American Express - There's currently a welcome bonus of 60,000 points after spending $5,000 in the first 3 months (terms apply).
+- The Platinum Card from American Express - There's currently a welcome bonus of 75,000 points after spending $5,000 in the first 3 months (terms apply).
+Plus, earn 10x points at U.S. gas stations and U.S. supermarkets for the first 6 months (on up to $15,000 in combined purchases).
 This card is an excellent option for anyone looking for premium airport lounge access and other top-notch travel perks.

 - American Express Gold Card - With 4x points at restaratunts worldwide and US supermarkets this card is a top option for dining and grocerty store spending.
 Right now the card is offering 60,000 points after spending $4,000 in the first 6 months (terms apply) as a welcome offer.